Do you want to build a high-converting WordPress sales funnel?

 Your emails will help you build hype in the days leading up to the actual webinar.

-You can set up a simple process on your website and let this WordPress sales funnel work for you.
+You can use FunnelKit to set up this WordPress sales funnel effortlessly.

 Do these sound familiar?